 From the time a child is held lovingly in the arms of their parent, they begin to know the love of God.
 As they have watched their families make choices, they have learned about right and wrong.
 As they have watched us (the Parish community) worship together, they have learned how to pray with others, to praise God, and bring justice to the world.
 Our goal in Religious Education then is to help them put those experiences in perspective, to better understand God and His People, the Church.
 It is to provide them with the opportunity to talk about what they have "watched" all these years, and to see how the traditions and teachings of the Church reinforce their own faith.
 If you need more information about any of these Religious Education services, please call the parish office.

 Religious Education Classes are held on Wednesday nights from 6:00 p.m. to 7:15 p.m.
-This year we will be doing classes virtually.
+We are returning to in person classes.

 All forms and online payment can be done by using the links below.
 If you have any questions please contact Mary Frances Coburn.

 Divine Mercy Youth Ministry strives to: Connect with our youth in a way that fuels their passion for God; empower young people to live as disciples of Jesus Christ in our world today; draw young people to responsible participation in the life, mission, and work of the Catholic faith community; and foster the total personal and spiritual growth of each young person.
 Youth Ministry is open to all teens from grade 9 through 12.

 Those wishing to volunteer their time and talent by serving as chaperones or drivers, and helping with fund-raising events, are most welcome to join this ministry.
 This ministry is led by Gayle Little.